 Let’s check out the first step: selecting the right format for your application.

-There are a few resume formats popular in the U.S., and picking the right one can really help show off your strengths.
+Picking the right resume format can really help show off your strengths.
 Whether you’ve worked for years or are just starting out, there’s a format that fits your needs.
+As discussed earlier, you can pick a chronological, functional, or combination format to write your American resume.

 Knowing how to format a resume is just as important as having good content.
-A chaotic and unprofessional design might turn off employers in the US.
+A chaotic and unprofessional design might turn off employers in the U.S. Therefore, make sure to:

-- Choose a simple font: Stick to classic, easy-to-read fonts like Times New Roman or Arial, in 12-point size for the body of your resume.
-Use black font color for consistency, and remember, using just one font type keeps your resume looking professional.
+- Choose a simple font.
+Stick to classic, easy-to-read fonts like Times New Roman or Arial, in 12-point size for the body of your resume.
+Use black font color for consistency, and remember to use just one font type to keep your resume looking professional.

-- Use clear section headings: Organize your resume with clear headings for each section: Contact Information, Professional Summary or Resume Objective, Work Experience, Education and Skills.
-Add other relevant sections like Volunteer Work or Certifications if they enhance your application.
+- Use clear section headings.
+Organize your resume with clear headings for each section: Contact Information, Professional Summary or Resume Objective, Work Experience, Education, and Skills.

 2. Add contact info in your header